 Audience members gasped, some even running from the studio holding their stomachs.
 One woman said that she found herself questioning the meaning of life.
 Many others rallied behind the disgraced rock star and later vowed to support him through his painful withdrawal from himself.

-For years there have been rumors about why The Police disbanded in 1986.
+For years there have been rumors about why his rock band the Police disbanded in 1986.
 Many have wondered if indeed there was a “Yoko” in the life of one of the three members that led to the band’s dissolution.
 But with no visible evidence skeptics lost interest and only a few die-hard conspiracy theorists continued to investigate.

 “When I heard that Sting professed his love for himself on the Tyra Banks show, I knew that there was hope for me too.
 I’ve vowed to be free of my drug addictions by the end of the year and with help from God I might be able to kick the porn addiction at some point too.”

-The day after Sting’s announcement, Police drummer Stewart Copeland and guitarist Andy Summers appeared on the Piers Morgan Show on CNN.
+The day after Sting’s announcement, Police drummer Stewart Copeland and guitarist Andy Summers appeared on CNN.

 “It’s been so troubling all these years,” Copeland confessed.
 “When I heard Sting’s confession on the Tyra Banks Show last week I was so relieved.
 I’ve been harboring his secret for so many years.”

 “It got to the point that I couldn’t even be around Sting if he was with himself.
 Sure, we were all cordial and stuff, but trying to work while he was giggling and whispering to himself was very taxing.
 The lovey eyes, the extended and noisy trips to the loo.
 When he sat in that little chair, which was barely large enough for one person, cuddling himself while we were trying to mix our record, it just got to be too much.
 I resorted to dubbing my drum parts when they weren’t around.”

 Guitarist Andy Summers recalled the last days of the band.